Arizona Gardening Has Its Challenges

 Stem and flower buds are forming on many cacti at this particular time.
 Look for these buds on Prickly-pears, Chollas, and Hedgehogs.

-Arizona Gardening Tips By Month – April
+Arizona Gardening Tips by Month – April

 In April, the desert comes alive with colors, fragrances, and noises.
 When the fall and winter months rains are plentiful, a dazzling variety of color will cover the desert floor.
 Many annuals such as Mexican Gold Poppies, Owl-clover, Lupines, Yellow Evening Primrose, Bladderpod, Scorpionweeds, Chia, and Desert Pincushion.

-Arizona Gardening Tips By Month – May
+Arizona Gardening Tips by Month – May

-The spring blooming season is now coming to an end as the temperatures begin to increase and the impending summer is fast approaching.
+The spring blooming season is now coming to an end as the temperatures begin to increase, and the impending summer is fast approaching.
 Numerous spring blooming annual wildflowers have gone to seed.
 You can gather the seed and store in paper bags until fall or let plants to reseed in the landscape.
 Rake up the dead annuals or cut them back.
 Don’t just pull them from the ground.
 It is better not to disturb the soil by pulling the plants out.
 Cutting them will allow the surviving root system to decompose naturally.

 The foliagee of the Boojum Tree and Elephant Tree will continue to yellow and fall.
 The Boojum Tree and Elephant Tree will be summer-dormant.
 Periods of active growing begin from about November thru May.
 When the leaves of both succulents begin to fall, less water is needed.

-Arizona Gardening Tips By Month – June
+Arizona Gardening Tips by Month – June

 June in the low desert begins the period of higher day time temperatures.
 Evenings will still be cooler.
 Desert gardeners will begin their garden activities in the early morning or at sunset to avoid the intense sunlight.
 Plants must endure the rigorous heat for the duration of the day.
 Many native and desert plants have made countless adaptations to live successfully in the desert.